DominikPieper/obsidian-ReadItLater/README.md

 ReadItLater can do a lot more than converting web pages to markdown.
 For every content type there is specific template with carefully selected variables to ease up your archiving process.

-To add something to your Vault just click the `ReadItLater: Save clipboard` ribbon or run the `ReadItLater: Save clipboard` command.
-New note will be created in folder configured in plugin settings.

 ### What makes ReadItLater plugin great?

 - Simple, but powerful template engine